Quasiconformal characterization of Schottky sets: Transboundary modulus estimates

 for every pair of disjoint non-degenerate continua $E,F\subset \bar \Omega$, then we call $\Omega$ a \textit{Loewner region}.
 The function $\phi$ is called the \textit{Loewner function} of $\Omega$ and we also say that $\Omega$ is a $\phi$-Loewner region.
 In this work we will need the facts that the sphere $\widehat{\C}$ is a Loewner region (see \cite{HeinonenKoskela:qc}*{Section 6}) and that each quasidisk is a Loewner region, quantitatively.
 The latter follows from \cite{BonkHeinonenKoskela:gromov_hyperbolic}*{Remarks 6.6}, but it can be derived easily from Lemma \ref{lemma:quasimobius:cross} and the facts that the unit disk $\D$ is a Loewner region and that quasiconformal maps of the sphere are quasi-M\"obius (see \ref{q:qm_qc}).

 We now obtain a modified version of \cite{Bonk:uniformization}*{Prop.\ 8.1}.
 The main difference is that Bonk's result assumes the continua of $\mathcal K$ to be uniformly quasiround and uniformly relatively separated, while here we use the condition of fatness.
+See also \cite{HakobyanLi:qs_embeddings}*{Theorem 4.3}.